ppy/osu-wiki/wiki/History_of_osu!/2008/en.md

 ## April

-No joke, **Bancho went live this month, and so did the user panels of Extended Chat as you know them today.** Users are now able to see what other users are doing in their user panels, as well as interact with them by clicking to spectate.
+No joke, **Bancho went live this month, and so did the user panels of Extended Chat as you know them today.** Users were now able to see what other users were doing in their user panels, as well as interact with them by clicking to spectate.
 The **automatic error submission system debuted, xfire compatibility was implemented, and the main menu and editor interface received makeovers** (with new icons by LuigiHann).
 The **chat interface got some love, with the "show chat" button, tab completion and nickname highlight alerts.** The **ranking screen now shows points required to reach the next rank.**

 ## May